scc-digitalhub/docs/user/docs/tasks/resources.md

 ### Managing Persistent Volume Claims

-In certain cases, the operations developed with the Digital Hub may require more substantial disk space, e.g., for training / producing significant amount of data.
+In certain cases, the operations developed with the Digital Hub may require more substantial disk space, e.g., for training / producing significant amounts of data.
 In this case, it is possible to attach to the tasks the corresponding Persistent Volume Claim (PVC) references.
 To create a new PVC for the use of the pipeline or Job, KRM provides the corresponding interface.

 Accessing `Persistent Volume Claims` menu, it is possible to list and manage the PVCs of the platform.

 ![KRM PVCs image](../images/krm/krm_pvcs.png)

-For each PVC it is shown the status (Pending or Bound) of the PVC, the name of the volume (if specified), the storage class and the size in Gb.
+For each PVC, you can see the status (Pending or Bound) of the PVC, the name of the volume (if specified), the storage class and the size in *Gi*.
 The details view provides further metadata regarding the PVC.

 It is also possible to delete the PVC and create new ones.